Our Team

 Jill Jester

-Jill E. Jester, a Denton native, is an attorney and shareholder at Minor & Jester, P.C.
-She is devoted to her clients and public service.
-She currently serves on the Texas Woman’s University’s Board of Regents (past chair and former Minerva Fellow); chair of the City of Denton’s Economic Development Partnership Board; chair of the City’s Chief of Police Advisory Board; member of the Executive Committee and Board at KERA public television; and on Denton’s Chamber of Commerce Board of Directors (past chair).
-Through public speaking and volunteer work, she is a steadfast advocate of increased civic engagement, and a champion of women empowerment initiatives and public education. @JillEJester
+Jill E. Jester, a Denton native, is an attorney and shareholder at Minor & Jester, P.C., and is devoted to her clients and public service.
+She currently serves on the Texas Woman's University's Board of Regents (past chair and former Minerva Fellow); chair of the City of Denton's Economic Development Partnership Board; chair of the City's Chief of Police Advisory Board; member of the Executive Committee and Board at KERA public television; and on Denton's Chamber of Commerce Board of Directors (past chair).
+Through public speaking and volunteer work, she is a steadfast advocate of increased civic engagement and a champion of women empowerment initiatives and public education. @JillEJester

 Rosalyn Kumar